-Danfoss complies with regulations and standards at national, regional and international levels.
-We monitor and communicate new requirements to the organization through the Product Compliance Team.
-This ensures strong focus and alignment of processes and tools across our organization.
+Danfoss complies with regulations and standards at national, regional, and global levels.
+We monitor and communicate new requirements to the organization in a systematic way, ensuring a strong focus and alignment of processes and tools across our organization.

 For more information, please contact your local Danfoss sales and service office.